ljpatrick/marxpaint/magic/docs/README.txt

              switchout() is called for the old mode, then switchin() is called for the new mode.

-             These functions allow users to interact in complicated was with Magic tools (for example, a tool that lets the user draw multiple freehand strokes, and then uses that as input such as handwriting - normally, the user could click somewhere in the
+             These functions allow users to interact in complicated ways with Magic tools (for example, a tool that lets the user draw multiple freehand strokes, and then uses that as input such as handwriting - normally, the user could click somewhere in the